 In between, there will be one or two spontaneous surprises…

-April 6th 2018 sees the start of the second summer programme of exhibitions and events taking place in this wonderful space – we hope you enjoy them!
+April 2019 sees the start of the third summer programme of exhibitions and events taking place in this wonderful space – we hope you enjoy them!

 The Werkhalle Wiesenburg Team…